Optimizing indexing of large document collections

 • Keep the indexes as close as possible to the machine where the indexer is executing—even if the data is remote.

-• Avoid generating an index on an external drive (SAN, NAS, Firewire, or USB).
+• Avoid generating an index on an external drive (SAN, NAS, USB).

 • If you are accessing data across potentially unreliable network connections (for example, crawling a large variety of web sites), download the data prior to indexing.